fun things to do with kids in athens greece

 Arios Pagos (Areospagos) Hill – Once you leave the Acropolis proper, take a quick climb up Arios Pagos Hill, a smooth hunk of rock to the west.
 There are smooth worn steps to the top of the "Hill of Mars," where the judicial court met to decide criminal cases.

-Theater of Dionysos and Odeion of Herodes Atticus – Is there anyone in your family who's always in the school play?
+Theater of Dionysus and Odeion of Herodes Atticus – Is there anyone in your family who's always in the school play?
 The theaters on the south side of the Acropolis are a "must see."
-In the Theater of Dionysos, plays were presented to honor the gods, and the greatest Greek tragedies and comedies, by Sophocles, Euripides, Aristophanes, were performed.
+In the Theater of Dionysus, plays were presented to honor the gods, and the greatest Greek tragedies and comedies, by Sophocles, Euripides, Aristophanes, were performed.
 The Odeion, built in the Roman era for musical events, is still in use today.

 Filopappos Hills